 It is common practice for businesses, not just professionals, to use a trust (service entity).
 A service trust is often a:

-3. Company – not common as profit is trapped and no CGT relief.
+- Company – not common as profit is trapped and there is no CGT relief.
 But useful if you have no family because of the 30% tax rate